jonocarroll/safespace/README.md

 there are many intentionally broken elements here just waiting for someone to suggest fixes for them.) - I will review your pull request ("PR") and provide mentoring if there's anything I think could be done differently.
-I will then merge the pull request which will count towards your [Hacktoberfest 2024](https://hacktoberfest.com/participation/) tally.
+I will then merge the pull

 I only ask that you try to fix _just one thing_ in each PR; leave some fixes for others, too.